Self-Drive: Between the Mountains and the Sea 5d

 cat D2 – New Mazda 3 Sedan S1,6 5 (mt) or Similar

 cat C – Toyota Yaris Sedan or similar

 cat E – Hyundai Elantra or similar

-In the central region of Chile the roads are fairly decent, so a regular car can handle them.
+In the central region of Chile, the roads are fairly decent, so a regular car can handle them.
 No 4×4 required.

 Please note that rental car companies only commit to supplying a vehicle of a specific category, but not a specific type of vehicle within that category.

 The old family winery, Hotel Terra Viña, is surrounded by beautiful mountains and vineyards.
 The 19 rooms are available with one King size bed, one Twin or Triple with 3 separate beds.
-The master suite comprises of a bedroom and a living room.
+The master suite comprises a bedroom and a living room.
 All rooms are equipped with private colonial style bathrooms with crafted ceramic tiles, oak floors, cable TV, a safety box, a fan, central heating and a balcony with spectacular view towards the Andean Mountains.
 The panoramic view, the swimming pool and the wine bar in this historic winery ensure a pleasant stay.

 Alba Boutique Hotel (Standard Room)